-Join Joseph Lowery for an in-depth discussion in this video About the exercise files, part of Dreamweaver and WordPress: Building Mobile Sites.
+Join Joseph Lowery for an in-depth discussion in this video About the exercise files, part of Building Mobile Sites with Dreamweaver and WordPress.

 If you are a Premium Member of the Lynda .com Online Training Library, you have…access to the exercise files used throughout this title.…The information in this course is ultimately intended to be applied…to your own Web pages.…However, you may find it helpful to work with the supplied exercise files to…practice the steps safely, and without creating your own examples.…To begin using the files from the site, download them, extract them, and then…store those files in a convenient location, such as your Desktop.…The Exercise Files folder is organized by chapter, and in every chapter, it's…broken down into the various movies that you'll see.…

 Within the movie chapters, there are a series of files, typically assets, like…CSS style sheets, images, source code files, and so forth.…In the video chapters, you'll also find a Final folder, which contains the files…showing the completed lesson that you can open up, and explore at your leisure.…Because we're working with WordPress, which stores much of its information in a…

 - Restructuring navigation for different-sized displays